zhengjunyao-work/arc24/docs/modeling/Iteration_09_improve_inference.md

 | 2       | 13.50% | 5.90%    | 78.70%         | 90%          | 50m     |
 | 4       | 13.50% | 6%       | 77.50%         | 89%          | 1h30    |

 We can see that the results improve, but at the cost of much bigger runtime.

-I have the feeling that beam search is not as efficient as normal generation.
+GPU utilization is much lower when using beam-search.
+[Likely related issue](https://github.com/vllm-project/vllm/issues/1646), maybe it is not optimized because they were [considering to remove the beam search feature](https://github.com/vllm-project/vllm/issues/6226).

+### Increasing the number of predictions

+TODO: show how pass_n improves with the number of predictions for different models

 ## Conclusion